djlaqua/sde-geoprojects/README.md

-**Web Geo-Mapp Application Development**
+**Web Geo-Map Application Development**

-This project is to create Web-Application with different Geo-applications.
+This project's motive is creating Web-Application with different Geo-applications.
 From distance measurement between routes, area calculation, printable maps etc.

 ##More functionalities will be added along the way as project progress.